 For some chronic and complex conditions a GP can give you an Allied Health Medicare Referral (formerly known at an Enhanced Primary Care plan or chronic care plan).
 This plan allows you a Medicare rebate (currently $53.80) for up to five treatments per calendar year.
 The Medicare rebate is processed as a refund into a cheque or savings account after you have first paid in full.

 There is plenty of parking on both sides of the street.
 If you need to turn around I recommend using the roundabout 650m up the road as there is double unbroken lines on Minmi Road.
-For disabled and mobility access options please speak to us when you book your appointment.
+For disabled and mobility access options please let me know when you book your appointment.

 Please be mindful of our neighbours and not blocking access to their driveways.